 - Creating a culture of innovation

 - Learn to take advantage of times of crisis to implement key changes

 This course is appropriate for any executive or leader that manages and implements change at their company.

-Jellison has been teaching his practical techniques for overcoming resistance to business professionals throughout the world for the past 25 years.
+Jerry has been teaching his practical techniques for overcoming resistance to business professionals throughout the world for 25 years.
 He has extensive experience consulting with all levels of management.
-His book, “Overcoming Resistance,” published by Simon & Schuster, was a Fortune Book Club selection and was named a top business book of 1993.
-McGraw Hill published “Managing the Dynamics of Change” in 2006.

 *The Rady School of Management Center for Executive Development (CED) may change, postpone or cancel a class at any time.
 We do not provide refunds for any fees related to travel, including but not limited to gas, bus fare, train tickets, airline tickets, etc. Certificate requirements may also change.
 We will provide as much notice as possible should this occur.